Isaiahfeldt/Chestnut/README.md

 <br>Use it to keep an eye on mailboxes, redstone torches, and more, with alerts that
 can be fully tailored to match your style and needs.

+> **Why "Chestnut"?**
+> Well, it started as “Chest-Nut” — because, you know, it keeps an eye on chests.

 ## Features

 - Track supported blocks (storage containers, redstone torches, lecterns) by standing next to them and running a command.